What is IVR and How it Benefits your Business?

 IVR stands for Interactive Voice Response technology.
-It is a large umbrella of software-based communication systems known as Computer-Telephony integration or CTI.
-IVR solutions providing firms offer services to enable recording automated voicemail messages and routing or rerouting calls.
-Businesses can also avail higher-end IVR services such as website, database and CRM integration, reporting and bill processing.
+It is a large umbrella of software-based communication systems called Computer Telephony integration or CTI.
+Firms offering IVR services enable recording automated voicemail messages and routing calls.
+IVR can also be used in other aspects of business such as website, database and CRM integration, reporting and bill processing.

-In the past, IVR was only connected to telephonic calls where an automated voice recording would communicate with the customer, which would require a response in the form of corresponding numbers to be pressed to help navigate the system.
-Presently, new IVR systems have the facility of speech recognition so that customers can speak directly with the system rather than touch buttons.
-However, many businesses still use low-cost IVR services that provide only the button response prototype.
+In the past, IVR was only connected to telephonic calls where an automated voice recording would communicate with the customer.
+You would need to press a number to navigate the system.
+With new IVR customers can speak directly with the system speech recognition.
+However, button based low-cost IVR are still used by many businesses.

-Visual IVR is another aspect that is a new facility by IVR providers.
-Usually, organizations that provide graphic IVR services also provide traditional IVR (phone).
-Visual IVR shifts the first phase of customer interaction from the telephone to a device such as a smartphone or a laptop.
-By enabling customers to fill information online and the kind of customer service they seek, such calls can be transferred to the appropriate agent instantly bypassing the touch-tone or voice-activated process.
-Instead, customers can request a customer service agent on the website and receive a call or a code to use in their market that will connect them to the right representative.
+Visual IVR is another aspect presented by IVR providers.
+Usually, organizations that provide graphic IVR also provide traditional IVR (phone).
+This IVR shifts the first phase of customer interaction from the telephone to a device such as a smartphone or a laptop.
+Hence, the customer themselves gives the preferred mode of customer service they like by filling the information online.
+Such calls can be transferred to the appropriate agent via visual IVR instantly bypassing the touch-tone or voice-activated process.

-Similar to Visual IVR, Voice IVR can help overhaul your contact center systems and create a better customer experience by added convenience.
-Voice recognition is a system’s capacity to process natural language inputs provided by the customer; this is the job of a voice bot, that can provide intelligent cues and understand what the customer’s response is using conversational AI.
-This is also known as Natural Language Processing or NLP, a field of Artificial Intelligence.
-In our day to day life, we observe NLP operate on the smartphone’s virtual assistants such as Siri or OK Google.
-You can also interact with it using devices like Alexa, Google Home, Dialogflow or Amazon Fire stick.
+Similar to visual IVR, voice IVR will help overhaul your contact center systems and create a better customer experience.
+Voice recognition is a system’s capacity to process natural language inputs provided by the customer.
+This is the job of a voice bot that can provide intelligent cues and understand what the customer’s response is using conversational AI.
+Natural Language Precessing (NLP) is also readily used for IVR.
+For example, at home we interact with devices like Alexa, Google Home or Amazon Fire stick.
+We also use NLP for smartphone’s virtual assistants such as Siri or OK Google.

 IVR Scenario with Voice Bot

-The interactive voice response (IVR) market was valued at USD 3.44 Billion in 2016 and is projected to shoot up to USD 5.54 Billion by 2023, at a CAGR of 6.83% during the forecast period.
+The interactive voice response (IVR) market was valued at USD 3.44 Billion in 2016.
+It is projected to shoot up to USD 5.54 Billion by 2023, at a CAGR of 6.83% during the forecast period.
 The same has been illustrated in the graph below:

 Why Do Businesses Require IVR?